rajputshubha/Identify_the_Sentiments-AV_Hackaton-/README.md

 Keep words with length>3 only

 # Results:
-Achived 89% accuracy on Test Data. with rank 264 in Sentiment Analysis Hackathon.
+Acheived 89% accuracy on Test Data. with rank 264 in Sentiment Analysis Hackathon.